carlosantagiustina/ISEED-AEA/README.md

 This API, and its causal argument extraction methods, have been first presented and employed in the following (preprint) paper:

-- Santagiustina, C., & Warglien, M. (2021).
+- Santagiustina, C. & Warglien, M. (2021).
 The unfolding structure of arguments in online debates: The case of a no-deal brexit. arXiv preprint [arXiv:2103.16387](https://arxiv.org/pdf/2103.16387.pdf).

 Please cite this paper to refer to the digital methods contained in the API.